 Bank Credit in India (As prescribed in item No.VI of Form 'A' (Special Return as on March 31 st) under Section 42 (2) of the RBI Act, 1934.
-Bills Rediscounted with RBI and other approved Financial Institutions Net Bank Credit (NBC) Bonds/debentures in Non-SLR categories under HTM category + other investments eligible to be treated as priority sector.
-ANBC III+IV
+Bills Rediscounted with RBI and other approved Financial Institutions + II Advances extended in India against the incremental FCNR (B)/NRE deposits, qualifying for exemption from CRR/SLR requirements, till their maturity.
+Net Bank Credit (NBC) III(I-II) Bonds/debentures in Non-SLR categories under HTM category + other IV investments eligible to be treated as priority sector + Outstanding Deposits, as on preceding March 31 st , under RIDF, Warehouse Infrastructure Fund, Short term Co-operative Rural Credit Refinance Fund and Short Term RRB Fund with NABARD ANBC III+IV

-^{} For the purpose of priority sector only.
+For the purpose of priority sector only.
 Banks should not deduct / net any amount like provisions, accrued interest, etc. from NBC.